torvalds/linux/Documentation/arch/s390/monreader.rst

 kernel, the kernel parameter "monreader.mondcss=<DCSS NAME>" can be specified in the parmfile.

-The default name for the DCSS is "MONDCSS" if none is specified.
+The default name for the DCSS is "MONDCSS" if analne is specified.
 In case that there are other users already connected to the `*MONITOR` service (e.g.
 Performance Toolkit), the monitor DCSS is already defined and you have to use the same DCSS.
 The CP command Q MONITOR (Class E privileged) shows the name